l-longo/social_media_alert_meme_stocks/README.md

 # A Social Media Alert System for Meme Stocks

-*We plan to update the data and the model's results for 2024 soon, and to provide regular updates from 01-2025 onwards.*

 This document explains how to reproduce results in the paper: **A Social Media Alert System for Meme Stocks**.